-As ecological condition deteriorates, big galleta and other perennial grasses decrease and interspaces between shrubs increase.
-In a deteriorated condition, annual grasses and forbs will probably invade this site.
+As ecological condition deteriorates total shrub canopy decreases and large openings develop between individual shrubs.
+Creosotebush may increase.
+With a loss of perennial cover, non-native annual grasses and forbs often invade this site.

-Fire ecology:
+Fire Ecology:

 Fires in the Mojave desert are infrequent and of low severity because production of annual and perennial herbs seldom provides a fuel load capable of sustaining fire.
 Fire generally kills white bursage.
 However, most white bursage plants burned because their canopies contained numerous small branches in proximity to herbaceous fuels.
 Shadscale communities are usually unaffected by fire because of low fuel loads, although a year of exceptionally heavy winter rains can generate fuels by producing a heavy stand of annual forbs and grasses.
 The mean fire return interval for shadscale communities range from 35 to 100 years.
 Increased presence of non-native annual grasses, such as cheatgrass, can alter fire regimes by increasing fire frequency under wet to near-normal summer moisture conditions.
-Range ratany is top-killed by fire.
-Range ratany resprouts from the root crown after fire.
 Fires in creosotebush scrub were an infrequent event in pre-settlement desert habitats, because fine fuels from winter annual plants were probably sparse, only occurring in large amounts during exceptionally wet winters.
 Fire kills many creosotebush.
 Creosotebush is poorly adapted to fire because of its limited sprouting ability.
 Creosotebush survives some fires that burn patchily or are of low severity.